Nekobitlz/Meteorite-Attack-Android/README.md

       - Generated randomly after destroying enemies
       - Have a limited duration
       1) ___Positive___
-         - "Shot Accelerator" - increases the frequency of bullets
+         - "Shot speed up" - increases the frequency of bullets
          - "Health" - increases the amount of health
          - "Triple shot" - the ship starts to release 3 bullets for 1 shot
       2) ___Negative___
-         - "Shot Retarder" - reduces the frequency of bullet shots, but increases the damage by 1.5 times
+         - "Shot slow up" - reduces the frequency of bullet shots, but increases the damage by 1.5 times
          - "Destroyer" - reduces the amount of health to 1 unit, if health is already equal to 1, then the game ends but increases damage by 2 times